Combustible Celluloid

 By Jeffrey M. Anderson

-Not many folks know it, but Manhunter is based on Thomas Harris' first novel in the Hannibal series, Red Dragon, the title of which was changed to avoid sounding like a martial arts film.
-Brian Cox plays Hannibal, who only has an incidental role here, and William L. Petersen plays Will Graham, a super-sleuth who catches serial killers by trying to understand their thought patterns.
-Tom Noonan (What Happened Was...) plays the scary killer, and multiple-Oscar nominee Joan Allen plays a blind woman, the object of the killer's affections.
+Not many folks know it, but Michael Mann's Manhunter is actually the first Hannibal Lecter film.
+It was based on Thomas Harris' first novel in the Hannibal Lecter series, Red Dragon, the title of which was changed to avoid sounding like a martial arts film.
+Brian Cox plays Hannibal -- spelled "Lecktor" in this movie -- who only has an incidental role.
+William L. Petersen plays Will Graham, a super-sleuth who catches serial killers by trying to understand their thought patterns.
+The tall, creepy-calm Tom Noonan (What Happened Was...) plays the scary killer, and multiple-Oscar nominee Joan Allen plays a blind woman, the object of the killer's affections.

-DVD Details: (Sept.
-4, 2003) In 2001, Anchor Bay released a special 2-disc Limited Edition (only 100,000 units), which contained the original 121-minute theatrical version on one disc and an unofficial 124-minute "director's cut" on the second disc.
+In 2001, Anchor Bay released a special 2-disc Limited Edition (only 100,000 units) DVD, which contained the original 121-minute theatrical version on one disc and an unofficial 124-minute "director's cut" on the second disc.
 The theatrical cut was presented in a beautiful, crystalline picture and flawless sound, optimal for the film's brilliant pastel colors.
-But the director's cut was mastered from a fuzzy videotape.
-This new disc combines the two, mixing three minutes of bad video with 121 minutes of sharp film.
+But the director's cut appeared to have been mastered from a fuzzy videotape.
+A newer, 2003 disc combines the two, mixing three minutes of bad video with 121 minutes of sharp film.
 The whole shebang was supervised and approved by director Michael Mann, who also provides a commentary track.
-(He reveals that Brian Dennehy was an early contender for Hannibal Lecter!)
+(He reveals that Brian Dennehy was an early contender for Hannibal!)